Corrections Management Staff

 In 2009, Ms. Rivera was hired as a Central Processing Unit Supervisor with Osceola County.
 In 2011, she became the Classification Supervisor and assisted with implementing the new housing reorganization and the rejuvenated Program Pod.
 In June 2015, Ms. Rivera was promoted to Unit Supervisor and during her 6 years as a Unit Supervisor, Ms. Rivera was responsible for Bonds & Dockets, Courts, Classification, Programs, and Inmate Affairs.

-In February 2022, Ms. Rivera was promoted to Inmate Services Manager and currently oversees County Probation, Community Corrections, Classification, Inmate Programs, Courts, and Bonds and Dockets.
-Ms. Rivera has an Associates of Arts from Valencia College and as of May 2022 she completed the Public Safety Leadership Development Certificate Program through Valencia College.
+In February 2022, Ms. Rivera was promoted to Inmate Services Manager and currently oversees County Probation, Community Corrections, Classification, Inmate Programs, and the Courts Unit.
+Ms. Rivera has an Associates of Arts from Valencia College and she completed the Public Safety Leadership Development Certificate Program through Valencia College.

 John Cooper